ROCm/ROCm.github.io/ROCmInstall.md

 ### Introduction
 The ROCm Platform brings a rich foundation to advanced computing by seamlessly integrating the CPU and GPU with the goal of solving real-world problems.

-This support starts with AMD’s FIJI Family of dGPUs.
-ROCm 1.3 further extends support to include the Polaris Family of ASICs.
-With ROCm 1.6 we add Vega Family of products.
+ROCm started  with just the support of AMD’s FIJI Family of dGPUs.
+Starting with ROCm 1.3 we further extends support to include the Polaris Family of ASICs.
+With ROCm 1.6 we added Vega Family of products.

+#### New too ROCm 1.7 is the DKMS driver installation

+ * New driver installation uses Dynamic Kernel Module Support (DKMS)
+ * Only amdkfd and amdgpu kernel modules are installed to support AMD hardware
+ * Currently only Debian packages are provided for DKMS (no Fedora suport available)
+ * See the [ROCT-Thunk-Interface](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface/tree/roc-1.7.x) and [ROCK-Kernel-Driver](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/tree/roc-1.7.x) for additional documentation on driver setup

 ### System Requirements